 Record the date and time the transfusion was started.

 Blood safety standards provide general guidance so as not to handcuff practitioners, and this applies to monitoring patents being transfused.
-For example, CSTM L3.11 states: Before, during, and after transfusion, recipient vital signs shall be monitored and documented.

 Although facilities have different policies for when to monitor transfused patients, best practices typically specify that patients should be monitored closely for the first 15 minutes and that it is advisable to transfuse slowly (50 mL/hr) for the first 15 minutes, where possible.
 Regardless of when vital signs are monitored, patients should be routinely checked on (visually monitored) throughout a transfusion.

 A review of best practices indicates that patient vital signs are typically assessed at these times:

 - Start of the transfusion

 - 15 minutes after the start of transfusion

 In addition, to show the variety of practices, some facilities also check vital signs at these times:

 - 30 minutes after the start of transfusion, then hourly until the transfusion is completed